 Olivier Rousteing has been Balmain’s creative director for the past nine years.
 He is also responsible for the luxury label’s popularity and sexy and edgy looks.
 Rousteing said the revival of the haute couture atelier was about “bringing back Balmain to the elegance of La France.
 Everything you see will give you the sense that it’s taken from the ideas of Mr Balmain”.
 In fact, Rousteing looked for inspiration in the archives of the luxury fashion house.
 As a result, the collection was theatrical, with a lot of tulle and gigantic bows.

 Zuhair Murad said that “my woman wants to be seen”, and with his Spring 19 collection, she definitely will.
 It seemed that the designer created opulent dresses for mermaids.
 To clarify, the ruffled gowns came in hues of blue degrade, turquoise, aqua, or nude with embroidered corals.
 Additionally, we saw gowns with embroidered sheer chiffon trains fit for the most beautiful queen of the underwater world.

 Viktor & Rolf

-Celine Dion wiping her tears theatrically may have seemed a bit excessive and became an instant meme.
-But apparently, she wasn’t the only one moved to tears by the beauty of Valentino spring 2019 collection; both Laura Brown, of InStyle magazine and Samira Nasr, of Vanity Fair, admitted they’d cried too, and Edward Enninful, British Vogue editor-in-chief, wrote on Instagram that it was possibly the most emotional show he’d ever watched.
-Pierpaolo Piccioli colourful creations for Valentino were indeed unbelievably beautiful, glamorous and flawless.
+Valentino’s couture show was highly emotional.
+Certainly, Celine Dion wiping her tears theatrically may have seemed a bit excessive and became an instant meme.
+But apparently, she wasn’t the only one moved to tears by the beauty of the Valentino spring 2019 collection.
+Both Laura Brown, of InStyle magazine and Samira Nasr, of Vanity Fair, admitted they’d cried too.
+Additionally, Edward Enninful, British Vogue editor-in-chief, wrote on Instagram that it was possibly the most emotional show he’d ever watched.
+In other words, Pierpaolo Piccioli colourful creations for Valentino were indeed unbelievably beautiful, glamorous and flawless.

 Iris van Herpen